1513 Acting I: Realism (3) F

 A practical course in technical aspects of theatre production, including sets, lighting, sound, design, management, costumes, and chapel.
 The course may be repeated each semester for credit up to 8 hours.

-4013 Advanced Acting (3) SP Offered even-numbered years
+4013 Acting IV: Shakespeare (3) SP Offered even-numbered years

 This course focuses on Shakespeare and is designed to help actors develop their approach to Shakespeare’s plays.
 Emphasis is placed on the mechanics of analyzing, interpreting, and internalizing Shakespeare’s texts with the end goal of bringing them to full emotional and creative life.
 Students also study Shakespeare’s canon and place as a historical figure.
 For theatre majors only.
 Prerequisites: Theatre 1513, 2153.